ADVERTISEMENT

 • Spread and cause inflammation of the epididymis (epididymitis), which can make a man infertile if not treated.

-• Infect the joints and bloodstream resulting in rashes, fever, joint pain and stiffness.
+• Infect the joints and bloodstream resulting in rashes, fever, joint pain, and stiffness.

 How Can Gonorrhea Be Prevented?

-Follow these tips to reduce the risk of gonorrhea:
+An individual needs to follow these tips to reduce the risk of gonorrhea:

 • Abstinence from sex.